aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Gets or sets the 0-based index of the first page to save.
+the 0-based index of the first page to save.
 Default is 0.

 **Returns:**
 int